qMRLab/mooc/6 Magnetization Transfer Imaging/2 Magnetization Transfer Ratio/03-MTR in practice.md

-:::{table} Quantitative MT parameters in healthy and diseased human tissue reported for a study at 1.5 T (Sled 2001).
+:::{table} Quantitative MT parameters in healthy and diseased human tissue reported for a study at 1.5 T [@Sled2001-fz].
 :label: qmtTable3
 :enumerator: 6.2
 <table>